Last Updated: April 7, 2023

-If you are looking for a natural way to get rid of aphids on contact, neem oil will do the trick.
-This oil is an all-natural insecticide and fungicide that can be safely sprayed onto the foliage of your tomatoes.
+If you are looking for a natural way to get rid of aphids on contact, neem oil or insecticidal soap will do the trick.
+These are both all-natural insecticides that can be safely sprayed onto the foliage of your tomatoes.

 Tip: Always buy organic cold pressed neem oil that contains azadirachtin.
 This natural compound is contained in neem seeds and is essential for an effective spray.

-While neem oil is an effective method for reducing an aphid infestation, it should be a last resort after trying the other methods above.
-If spraying with water is not enough to stifle the aphid population, neem can add more protection.
+While neem oil is an effective method for reducing an aphid infestation, I think of it as a last resort after trying the other methods above.
+If spraying with water is not enough to stifle the aphid population, insecticides can add more protection.